RanjithKuncheerathodi/phd-cndl/solutions.md

 1. Seizure activity initiates in the cortico-thalamic circuit.
 2. Proposed algorithm identifies key nodes primarily in the cortex driving the hypersynchronous activity.
-3. Role of network structures in shaping the seizure dynamics.
+3. Role of network structures in shaping the seizure dynamics and techniques developed can work well with patient specific data.

-## Key nodes involved in the propagatin of synchronization
+## Key nodes involved in the propagation of synchronization

 List them here.